 It is proposed to promote Health Advisory Committee at the sub-centre level.
 The Medical Officer of PHC will be entrusted with the responsibility of forming HAC's for each sub-centre under his / her jurisdiction.
-The committee will be chaired by the MO and will have the LHV of the PHC, ANM and Jr. Health Assistant (Male) of concerned sub-centre and two representatives from each village covered by the subcentre.
+The committee will be chaired by the MO and will have the LHV of the PHC, ANM and Jr. Health Assistant (Male) of concerned sub-centre and two representatives from each village covered by the sub-centre.
 The representatives from the villages will be nominated by the Adhyaksha of the respective Gram Panchayats.
-It will be ensured that at least one woman is represented on the committee from each village covered by the subcentre.
-The representatives from each village covered by the subcentre.
+It will be ensured that at least one woman is represented on the committee from each village covered by the sub-centre.
 The HAC will meet at least once a quarter at the Sub-centre.
 The representatives from villages will be reimbursed Rs.
 25 towards Travelling and incidental expenses for attending each meeting.